Ldpe2G/NachOS-VirtualMachine/README.md

 including :

-1, the MIPS Virtual Machine part, under the MIPSVirtualMachine folder.
+1, the MIPS Virtual Machine part, under the MIPSVirtualMachine folder, a win32 console project.
-2, the Operating system part, under the NachOsDll folder.
+2, the Operating system part, under the NachOsDll folder, a dll project.

 The operating system part is compiled into the windows dynamic load library